warren-bank/fork-Xanado/README.md

 * When the typing cursor is displayed, you can also use the arrow keys to move it around the board.
 * You can still use the mouse while the typing cursor is visible.

-There are also a number of other keyboard shortcuts for the various buttons:
+There are also a number of other keyboard shortcuts:
 * The `End` or `Enter` keys will make the current move.
 * The `Home` key will take back placed tiles.
 * `#` will shuffle the rack.
 * `?` will pass the current turn.
 * `!` will take back your last move, or challenge the last player's move, depending on what the log says.
+* `;` will let you type into the chat window

 ## Learning